aedrax/chatftp/README.md

 # ChatFTP
+You've heard of chatGPT, well now you have chatFTP!
+Unfortunately, the only relevance is the funny name.

 This is a simple chat client written in Rust that integrates with an FTP server to read and write chat messages to a text file.